vsoch/vsoch.github.io/_posts/2022/2022-12-24-reflections.md

 like a weirdo in one community, and completely accepted by another.
 This is why not just matching your interests but also preferences for communication and communication style is important.
 It shouldn't be the case that you feel out of place, ignored, or like when you say something it's annoying to others.
 When you find a community of people that is a match, you tend to just know.
-My advise is to inch closer to the people and communities that make you feel accepted and excited about the shared goals, and away from those that don't.
+My advice is to inch closer to the people and communities that make you feel accepted and excited about the shared goals, and away from those that don't.